 I find myself wanting to get out of the city frequently, and I usually drive north for about 45 minutes to go hiking every few weekends.

 I do happen to be a huge dork with a big collection of board games.
 My house mates and I host board game parties every month or two.

-Shows: Easy, Better Call Saul, Game of Thrones, Walking Dead, Adventure Time, Girls, Louie, Broad City, House of Cards, Steven Universe, Bojack Horseman
+Shows: Easy, Better Call Saul, Game of Thrones, Walking Dead, Girls, Louie, Broad City, House of Cards, Steven Universe, Bojack Horseman

 Music: Opeth, Stephen Wilson, Folk Metal, Explosions in the Sky

 Food: Burritos, Gatorade, granola, orange juice, burgers, thai food.

 Podcasts: This American Life, Planet Money, Crimetown, Serial, Startup, Reply All, Invisibilia, Science vs. etc.